SHAPING VISION INTO REALITY

-Adrian Escobado has been a board member since January 2019 and began serving as the Board Secretary for Live Violence Free in July 2020.
+Adrian Escobedo has been a board member since January 2019 and began serving as the Board Secretary for Live Violence Free in July 2020.
 As a Forest Civil Rights Officer, Adrian helps make the Lake Tahoe Basin more inclusive to visitors and employees.
 He manages multiple programs to help promote the next generation of environmental stewards.
 He’s a mentor with the SOS Outreach program and works to help youth gain access to the outdoors.
 Adrian is also a baseball coach with South Tahoe Little League.
 He participated in Tahoe Arts Project’s Dancing with the Tahoe Stars, and now provides Latin dance classes at the Tahoe Wellness Co-Op Latin Ballroom Club.
-But, Adrian’s favorite thing to do outside of work is spend time with his kids.
+But, Adrian’s favorite thing to do outside of work is spend time with his kidse

 Sherri Acri has been a board member since May 2010.
 Prior to that, she was a volunteer for the crisis hotline for many years.
 Sherri was born in Tucson, AZ.
 Her father worked for IBM which led the family through many moves across the country, including one to Vienna, Austria where they lived for 2 years.
 For middle school and high school, Sherri lived in Cupertino, CA. She moved to Lake Tahoe in the 1980s after graduating with a degree in Communication and Psychology from Azusa Pacific University.
 Sherri volunteers for many organizations in town, including the Red Cross and the Boys and Girls Club where she started a sewing instruction program.
 Sherri and her husband enjoy the many outdoor activities Tahoe has to offer, including skiing and boating.